WNDU-TV: News operation

-On April 21, 2010, starting with its 12 noon newscast, WNDU became the second television station in the South Bend market (behind WSBT-TV) to begin broadcasting its local newscasts in high definition.
+The station has had a weather department for most of its existence; its first chief meteorologist was Dick Addis, who worked at the station from 1965 until his retirement in 2001; other weather staff has included Cindi Clawson, Gordy Young, Frank Waugh, and Mike Hoffman.
+The station also has a sports department, often covering Notre Dame sports; past sports staff includes Jeff Jeffers, Jack Nolan, and Chuck Freeby.

-On September 4, 2018, WNDU debuted a 4:00 p.m. newscast.
+On April 21, 2010, starting with its noon newscast, WNDU became the second television station in the South Bend market (behind WSBT-TV) to begin broadcasting its local newscasts in high definition.

-The current main news team consists of Lauren Moss and Terry McFadden as the main weekday news anchors, Matt Engelbrecht as the chief meteorologist, and Matt Loch as the sports director.
-Terry's sister and former co-anchor Maureen McFadden retired from WNDU on March 15, 2019.
+On September 4, 2018, WNDU debuted a 4 p.m. newscast.